 According to users, sometimes Display driver failed to recover from timeout message can appear due to issues with your graphics card.
 Many users have both dedicated and integrated graphics, and sometimes your dedicated graphics can have certain issues.

-As a temporary workaround, users are suggesting to switch to the integrated graphics.
+As a temporary workaround, users are suggesting switching to the integrated graphics.
 You can do this using the graphics card software on your PC, or by making the change in BIOS.
-After switching to an integrated graphics, the issue should be resolved and you’ll be able to use your PC without any crashes.
+After switching to integrated graphics, the issue should be resolved and you’ll be able to use your PC without any crashes.

 Sometimes Display driver failed to recover from timeout error can appear due to high GPU temperature.
 Your heatsink or fan might be filled with dust, and that can cause your temperature to rise.

-To check if your temperature is the problem, we advise you to use a temperature monitoring software such as AIDA64 Extreme.
+To check if your temperature is the problem, we advise you to use efficient CPU monitoring software to see if your CPU and GPU temperature is stable.
 If your temperature is outside of recommended limits, you need to clean your fan and heatsink on your graphics card.
 To do that, simply open your computer case and use the pressurized air to clean it.

 After cleaning your fan and heatsink, the issue should be resolved completely.